xendit/xenissuing-web/README.md

 ![NodeJs Support](https://img.shields.io/badge/nodejs-%3E=8.17.0-green)
 ![NPM Support](https://img.shields.io/badge/npm-%3E=6.14.15-green)

-# XenIssuing
+# Xenissuing

 This SDK comprises the following module:

-- **XenIssuing**: Handles encryption between XenIssuing and your web application.
+- **Xenissuing**: Handles encryption between XenIssuing and your web application.

 ## SecureSession

-`SecureSession` is a module that helps you set up encryption between XenIssuing and your application.
+SecureSession is a module to help you set up encryption between XenIssuing and your application.

 ### Requirements

-To use XenIssuing, you need a **public key** provided by Xendit (usually extracted from your private key).
+To use XenIssuing, you need a **public key** provided by Xendit.

 It includes several methods: